Compare Auto Insurance Rates and Save DMV.com Exclusive!

 If you plan on renewing drivers license in Maine, you should be prepared to pay a small fee.
 If you are younger than the age of 65, you will be charged a drivers license renewal fee of $30.
 If you are older than the age of 65, you will be charged $21.
 The Bureau of Motor Vehicles in Maine accepts cash payments, as well as checks, money orders, and credit/debit cards (Visa and MasterCard).
 If you renew online, you will only be allowed to make a payment using a credit or debit card.

-When to Renew Your Maine Driver's License
+Your Maine Driver's License

 Most drivers will receive a notice of Maine drivers license renewal just before their license is set to expire.
 Drivers 65 years of age and younger must renew drivers licenses every six years.
 Drivers older than the age of 65 will need to renew their licenses every four years.
 You can renew your drivers license up to six months before its expiration date.